Consequences of $b\, \to\, s\, \mu^+\, \mu^-$ anomalies on $B \, \to \, K^{(*)} \,\nu \, \bar{\nu}$, $B_s \to\, (\eta,\eta') \, \nu\,\bar{\nu}$ and $B_s \, \to \, \phi \, \nu \, \bar{\nu}$ decay observables: Results and discussions

 \subsection{Input parameters}

-For our numerical study we make use of several input parameters including the masses of mesons and quarks in the units of GeV, CKM matrix element $|V_{tb} V_{ts}^{*}|$, fine structure constant $\alpha$, Fermi coupling constant $G_F$ in the units of GeV$^{-2}$.
-All the relevant parameters are displayed in Table~\ref{tab_input}.
-Similarly, for the hadronic inputs such as the form factors of $B\to K$ we refer to LQCD~\cite{Bouchard:2013eph}, and similarly for $B\to K^*$, $B_s \to \phi$ decays we refer to the combined LCSR and LQCD results as reported in the Ref.~\cite{Bharucha:2015bzk}.
-Subsequently, for $B_s \to \eta^{(\prime)}$ decays the form factor input parameters are referred from~\cite{Duplancic:2015zna} obtained in the LCSR method.
+For our numerical computation, we use several input parameters such as mass of mesons, quarks and leptons, CKM matrix element $|V_{tb} V_{ts}^{*}|$, fine structure constant $\alpha$, Fermi coupling constant $G_F$ and the lifetime of parent $B_{(s)}$ meson.
+For completeness, we report all the relevant input parameters taken from Ref.~\cite{ParticleDataGroup:2020ssz} in Table~\ref{tab_input}.
+Similarly, for $B\to K$ form factor inputs, we use the values obtained in LQCD~\cite{Bouchard:2013eph}.
+Again, for $B\to K^*$ and $B_s \to \phi$ form factors, we use the combined LCSR and LQCD results as reported in Ref.~\cite{Bharucha:2015bzk}.
+Moreover, we use the $B_s \to \eta^{(\prime)}$ form factor input parameters from Ref.~\cite{Duplancic:2015zna} that are obtained in the LCSR method.